 The Fair Debt Collection Practices Act (FDCPA) is the main federal law that outlines what collectors can and cannot do.
 If you hire a collection agency, they are bound by this act.
 One of its most important rules is the validation notice.
 Within five days of first contacting a client about a debt, a collector must send a written notice.
 This letter has to clearly state the amount owed, the name of the original creditor, and inform the client that they have 30 days to dispute the debt.
 Following these guidelines ensures transparency and gives your client a clear opportunity to address the invoice, which can prevent misunderstandings from escalating.

-Understand Missouri’s Statute of Limitations
+What Is Missouri’s Statute of Limitations on Debt?

 Time is of the essence when it comes to collecting debt.
 In Missouri, a law called the statute of limitations sets a firm deadline for how long you have to file a lawsuit to recover an unpaid invoice.
 If you miss this window, you lose your legal right to sue for the money.
 The timeline varies depending on the type of agreement you had:

-• Written contracts: You have 10 years to file a lawsuit.
+- Written contracts: You have 10 years to file a lawsuit.
 This includes things like personal loans or medical bills with a signed agreement.

-• Open accounts: You have 5 years.
+- Open accounts: You have 5 years.
 This typically applies to credit cards or debts based on a verbal agreement.

-• Contracts for goods: You have 4 years for contracts related to the sale of goods, like a car purchase or store financing.
+- Contracts for goods: You have 4 years for contracts related to the sale of goods, like a car purchase or store financing.

 Knowing these deadlines is critical for managing your creditor representation needs effectively.

-Follow the Missouri Merchandising Practices Act
+Know the Missouri Merchandising Practices Act

 The Missouri Merchandising Practices Act (MMPA) is another important law to keep in mind.
 It’s designed to protect consumers from deceptive or unfair practices related to the sale of goods and services.
 While it covers the initial transaction, its principles extend to the collection process.
 This means you must be honest and straightforward when communicating about an overdue payment.
 Misrepresenting the amount owed, using deceptive language, or making false threats are all practices that could get you into trouble under the MMPA.
 The best approach is to maintain clear, honest communication from the initial sale all the way through your collection efforts.